 Laser Therapy for Diabetic Neuropathy

 Diabetic nerve damage often occurs when your nerves are exposed to high blood sugar, decreased blood supply, and inflammation.
-The most common type of diabetic neuropathy is peripheral neuropathy, which is damage to the nerves farthest away from your spinal cord.
+The most common type of diabetic neuropathy is peripheral neuropathy, which is damage to the long sensory nerves that travel farthest away from your spinal cord.
 You are most likely to feel symptoms in your feet, especially in your toes and on the soles of your feet.
 The condition may also affect your hands, arms, and legs.

 The symptoms of peripheral neuropathy are the most common and bothersome symptoms that most diabetics experience.
 The burning and tingling tends to be worse at night and can make it hard to sleep.